coding-lemur/bed-room-clock-dashboard/README.md

 ## Description

-It's the dashboard for the (https://github.com/coding-lemur/bed-room-clock)[Bed-Room Clock]
+It's the dashboard for the [Bed-Room Clock](https://github.com/coding-lemur/bed-room-clock).
+It hosted external on Github Pages because on the ESP32 isn't enough space to store all static files for the dashboard.
+So the ESP32 webserver tunneling all specific request to the Github Pages URL and only execute API requsts internal.

 ## Project setup
 ```